 The Parasitic Mind: How Infectious Ideas Are Killing Common Sense

 Professor Gad Saad tells us about his upcoming book on how bad ideas, which are infectious, are harming our ability to use Common sense.
 In a very candid exploration he will draw on his experiences at western universities which are often hotbeds for “no platforming”, “political correctness”, and a general drift away from reason.
-He offers a solution to help us bring reason and commonsense back to the centre ground, and how to defeat the pandemic of bad ideas percolating in our lives.
-Join us on what will be a candid and edgy conversation.
+He offers a solution to help us bring reason and common-sense back to the centre ground, and how to defeat the pandemic of bad ideas percolating in our lives.
+Watch online for the candid and edgy conversation.

 The world is an angry place according to Eric Lonergan.
 This anger is legitimate and long overdue.
 The disparities between what economists and elites think, and the models they create, in relation to the experience of flesh and blood human beings are widening to a point of political upheaval.
-Join us as we explore the remedy of angrynomics.
+Watch online as we explore the remedy of angrynomics.

 Senior Fellow at the Institute of Peace and Conflict Studies